-What you must pay when Services that are covered for you vou get these services Durable medical equipment (DME) and related supplies 20% coinsurance for each

-(For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)

-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

-We cover all medically necessary DME covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+20% coinsurance for each Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Medicare-covered service We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.nascentiahealthplus.org.

-Generally, Nascentia Skilled Nursing Facility (HMO ISNP) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+Generally, Nascentia Skilled Nursing Facility (HMO I-SNP) covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to Nascentia Skilled Nursing Facility (HMO ISNP) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to Nascentia Skilled Nursing Facility (HMO I-SNP) and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)